mcaniglia16/mcaniglia16/README.md

 3. Coming soon...

 ## 💻 What I'm currently up to
-* Looking for a summer '22 internship
 * Learning about data science & machine learning at McGill
-* Studying the theory of computation
+* Studying the theory of computation & numerical methods
 * Building a small project to familiarize myself with Java Spring and Vue.js

 ## Other stuff